madvlad/ConcPerfect17/Design_Doc.md

  Version 1.10 – Add details for new focus on gameplay &amp; course development.
 Major changes include:

-- .Preference of random course generation over full course design
+- Preference of random course generation over full course design
-- .Switch design focus from overall courses to individual jump components
+- Switch design focus from overall courses to individual jump components
-- .Break gameplay in two: Endless runs and time-based challenges
+- Break gameplay in two: Endless runs and time-based challenges
-- .Remove Hearing Impaired accessibility
+- Remove Hearing Impaired accessibility
-- .Change the main focus of this game from a story-driven plot to an open-ended personal stat objective
+- Change the main focus of this game from a story-driven plot to an open-ended personal stat objective
-- .Removed Rendering System section
+- Removed Rendering System section
-- .Removed &quot;Travel&quot; subsection in the Game World section
+- Removed &quot;Travel&quot; subsection in the Game World section
-- .Remove ability to switch from First Person to Third Person
+- Remove ability to switch from First Person to Third Person
-- .Remove the &quot;World Layout&quot; section
+- Remove the &quot;World Layout&quot; section

 ### Game Overview